Paediatric endoscopy

 Consultation

-We are pleased to announce the commencement of the consultation period for the paediatric Global Rating Scale (GRS).
+We are pleased to announce that the consultation period for the paediatric Global Rating Scale (GRS) has now closed.
 The GRS aims to enhance the quality of paediatric care by providing a standardised framework for evaluating clinical performance.

 Dr Nadeem Ahmad Afzal MD, MBBS, MRCP, MRCPCH